dglsparsons/dglsparsons.github.io/posts/task-a-simple-automation-tool.md

 ---
-title: Task - A simple tool to automate boring jobs
+title: Task - An easy to use tool to simplify your build
 description: At Shamaazi we've been using a tool called `task`.
 It's incredibly powerful and incredibly useful for organising and performing repeated jobs.
 Let's explore what it's capable of.
 date: 2020-09-25
 layout: layouts/post.njk
 image: /img/remote/thinking.webp
 ---

-At Shamaazi we've been using a tool called `task`.
+At Shamaazi we've been using a tool called [`task`](https://taskfile.dev).
 It's an incredibly powerful tool that can completely replace Makefiles (an old C build system), or complicated scripts, with a much simpler and arguably more powerful alternative.
 Outside of that, it's an incredibly useful organiser for all command-line related activities.

 At Shamaazi we have a monolithic codebase, containing 7 different UIs, hundreds of services and all our infrastructure provisioning.
 We use `task` to manage all of this, as well as performing housekeeping jobs such as deleting user data when requested or changing peoples contact addresses.
-We find it incredibly powerful for this as it's easy to read config, self documenting nature, and ability to only run commands that need running all save us tonnes of time waiting for builds, searching for commands, or editing config.
+We find it incredibly powerful for this as it's easy to read config, self-documenting nature, and ability to only run commands that need running all save us tonnes of time waiting for builds, searching for commands, or editing config.
 It's equally valuable on small codebases too.

 Let's have a quick explore of what `task` is, and what it's capable of.

 ## Getting Started